 A sibling is a funny thing.
 Chance made us the product of the same two people and predetermined that, from day one, we would spend countless hours together in the same spaces—the same back seats, the same birthday parties, baseball games, schools, Christmas morning living rooms, dinner tables, with every passing year, as we inch toward adulthood.
 No one else on the planet is a similar witness to or understands how we were formed.
 Parents, yes; but they’re our teachers and disciplinarians, too.
 Siblings, though, pass from awkward new life stage to awkward new life stage with us as peers, on a nearly identical path that only you and they share.

 My brothers and I grew up in a town of 2,000 people in central Minnesota.
 We lived on top of a small hill at the beginning of a dead-end street across from a dairy farm.
 (This sounds like a political speech but, I promise, this is the way things were.)
 Prominent sounds of my childhood include mooing cows, wind, and silence.
 Now, it’s funny to think about the hundreds of thousands of minutes we all spent together doing nothing in our house, just sitting in various rooms.
 There wasn’t anywhere else to go!
-And with nothing in front of us but time to pass, the only option was to spend it hanging out together doing nothing, doing anything.
+And with nothing in front of us but time to pass, the only option was to spend it hanging out together doing nothing, doing anything at all.

 Winters were frozen, blizzard-filled, alternately windy or completely still, and monstrous.
 But we played outside anyway.
-We threw ourselves onto snow banks, or built snow men, or threw snow balls at each other, or ate them like Dairy Queen treats.
+We threw ourselves onto snow banks, or built snow men, or threw snow balls at each other, and then ate them like Dairy Queen treats.
 We went inside with numbed fingers, red cheeks, and wet socks and watched TV.
 If it was Sunday, Dad had a fire going and the Packers were on (he was from Milwaukee; the Vikings were the enemy).

 One year, Alex and I got Cabbage Patch dolls.
 They were called Eldwin and Nelson.
 We played with them a lot.
 One day we held a funeral, maybe for Nelson, while Eldwin wept.
 When Alex had a friend over from school he asked me to hide Eldwin under my bed.
 I did and never said a word (at least not right away).
 Then there were basement hours: It was carpeted so we spent days down there building thousands of legos and listening to a tape deck with speakers.
 That was where we first heard Michael Jackson sing “Billie Jean.”
 When Columbia House came around, Alex joined, so it was also the place we heard Nine Inch Nails, Beastie Boys, and The Spin Doctors.